Skip links

 • Spreading of infection

-Failing to wash hands after handling product, change gloves, cleaning tools or utensils, or wearing appropriate hair nets, all can lead to contaminated food product that is dangerous to release into the marketplace.
+Failing to wash hands after handling product, change gloves, cleaning tools or utensils, or wearing appropriate hair nets, all can lead to a contaminated food product that is dangerous to release into the marketplace.

 Keep Contamination at Bay